-- The development permitted shall be begun before the expiration of 3 years from the date of this permission. - No works shall proceed above ground level until a scheme of biodiversity mitigation and enhancement measures has been submitted to and approved in writing by the Local Planning Authority.
-The scheme shall include as a minimum; - i) Details including specification and locations of bat boxes - ii) Details including specification and locations of bird boxes for a range of birds including Sparrow, Starling and Swift; - iii) Details including materials, sizes and locations of all hard boundary treatments (with the exception of the northern boundary wall) and demonstration that they enable access for hedgehogs; - iv) A planting schedule detailing trees and hedgerow to be retained and the provision of new tree, native hedgerow and shrubs to be planted.
+1 The development permitted shall be begun before the expiration of 3 years from the date of this permission.
+2 No works shall proceed above ground level until a sample of the timber cladding proposed for the roof and walls has been submitted to and approved in writing by the Local Planning Authority.
+The development shall be carried out in accordance with the details approved.
+3 No works shall proceed above ground level until a scheme of biodiversity mitigation and enhancement measures has been submitted to and approved in writing by the Local Planning Authority.
+The scheme shall include as a minimum;

+i) Details including specification and locations of bat boxes ii) Details including specification and locations of bird boxes for a range of birds including Sparrow, Starling and Swift; iii) Details including materials, sizes and locations of all hard boundary treatments (with the exception of the northern boundary wall) and demonstration that they enable access for hedgehogs; iv) A planting schedule detailing trees and hedgerow to be retained and the provision of new tree, native hedgerow and shrubs to be planted.
 The development shall be carried out in accordance with the details approved.
-3 No works shall proceed above ground level until details of the fenestration for the dwelling and garage have been submitted to and approved in writing by the Local Planning Authority.
-The development shall be carried out in accordance with the approved details.
-4 The first floor windows serving the Bathroom abutting bedroom 1 as detailed on plan reference: 181201 P03 Revision E shall be obscure glazed and retained as such in perpetuity.
-5 The access, parking and turning area as shown on plan reference 181201 P04 Revision A shall be provided as detailed on the plan prior to the first occupation of the development and thereafter retained in perpetuity.
-6 Notwithstanding the provisions of the Town & Country Planning (General Permitted Development) (England) Order 2015, (or any Order or Statutory Instrument revoking and re-enacting that Order with or without modification), planning permission shall be required for the following developments or alterations: i) the erection of house extensions including conservatories, garages, car ports or porches (as detailed in Schedule 2, Part 1, Classes A and D); ii) alterations including the installation of additional windows or doors, including dormer windows or roof windows (as detailed in Schedule 2, Part 1, Classes A and B); iii) alterations to the roof of the dwellinghouse (as detailed in Schedule 2, Part 1, Class C); 7 Approved Plans: Location and site Plan 181201 P05A Elevations and Floor Plans 181201 P03E
+The first floor windows serving the Bathroom and Dressing Room adjacent to Bedroom 1 as detailed on plan reference: 181201 P02 Revision E shall be obscure glazed and retained as such in perpetuity.
+The parking and turning area as shown on plan reference 181201 P04 5 Revision A shall be provided prior to the first occupation of the development and thereafter retained in perpetuity.
+Notwithstanding the provisions of the Town & Country Planning (General 6 Permitted Development) (England) Order 2015, (or any Order or Statutory Instrument revoking and re-enacting that Order with or without modification), planning permission shall be required for the following developments or alterations: i) the erection of house extensions including conservatories, garages, car ports or porches (as detailed in Schedule 2, Part 1, Classes A and D); ii) alterations including the installation of additional windows or doors, including dormer windows or roof windows (as detailed in Schedule 2, Part 1, Classes A and B): iii) alterations to the roof of the dwellinghouse (as detailed in Schedule 2, Part 1, Class C); 7 Approved Plans